dr-mushtaq/Machine-Learning/ReadMe.md

 **Contributing**

 We welcome contributions from the community!
 Whether it's fixing a bug, adding a new algorithm implementation, or improving documentation, your contributions are valuable.
-Please refer to the CONTRIBUTING.md file for guidelines on how to contribute.
+Please contact on my **skype ID: themushtaq48** for guidelines on how to contribute.

 ## **📬 Contact**